-Cease-fire talks reopened Wednesday between the government and leaders of the country's most enduring ethnic rebel movement, highlighting another major task for Myanmar as it opens up and enacts political reforms.
+Leaders of Myanmar's most enduring ethnic rebel movement have reopened cease-fire talks with the government, highlighting another major task for the country as it opens up and enacts political reforms.

 The military-backed but elected government of President Thein Sein is seeking cease-fires with ethnic rebel groups as part of the political reforms started last year after decades of repression under military rule.